jeronimoluza/geoterminal/docs/usage.md

 ### Advanced Usage

-Operations in Geoterminal are applied in the order they appear in the command line.
+Operations in geoterminal are applied in the order they appear in the command line.
 This allows for powerful combinations of operations:

 ```bash
 # Example 1: Find urban centers